Want to know how high-speed streaming works?

 Get a performance boost

-With a valid Professional or Enterprise subscription, all you need do is download the latest VNC® Connect apps to your computers.
+With a valid Professional or Enterprise subscription, all you need do is download the latest VNC® Connect apps.

 Download VNC Server to remote computers

 You'll need to upgrade remote computers you want to control to VNC Server 6.4.0.

 Download VNC Viewer to local devices

 You'll need to upgrade local devices you want to exercise control from to VNC Viewer 6.19.107, or grab the latest Android app from the Play Store.
 Support for iOS coming soon.